drizzt/stompserver/README.txt

 * gem install stompserver

-stompserver will create a log, etc, and storage directory on startup in your current working directory, or if using a config file it will use what you specified for cwd.
-The configuration file is a yaml file and can be specified on the command line with -C <configfile>.
+stompserver will create a log, etc, and storage directory on startup in your current working directory, the value passed to as --working_dir parameter, or if using a config file it will use what you specified for working_dir.
+The configuration file is a yaml file and can be specified on the command line with -C
+<configfile>.
 A sample is provided in config/stompserver.conf.

 Command line options will override options set in the yaml config file.